 Mobile phone access

-demanding that mobile carriers NTT Docomo, KDDI, Softbank, and Willcom implement filtering on all mobile phones issued to users under the age of 18.
-While optional filtering currently exists and can be implemented at the request of the mobile phone
+10th by demanding that mobile carriers NTT Docomo, KDDI, Softbank, and Willcom implement filtering on all mobile phones issued to users under the age of 18.
+While optional filtering currently exists and can be implemented at the request of the

 While it is not yet entirely clear what content will be covered by the new policy, a look at existing filtering services promoted by NTT Docomo reveals the definition of "harmful" content to be very broad indeed.
 As noted by a number of